 Geely Enters Australia and New Zealand, Completing Global Presence Across Five Continents

 Geely Auto’s expansion into the Australian and New Zealand (ANZ) markets is a significant milestone in the company’s globalization strategy.
-On March 11, 2025, Geely officially launched its brand and the Geely EX5 SUV in these markets, completing its business presence across five continents.
+On March 11, 2025, Chinese EV maker Geely officially launched its brand and the Geely EX5 SUV in these markets, completing its business presence across five continents.
 This marks a new chapter for Geely, as it aims to solidify its global footprint and enhance its distribution channels for the future.

 The company is looking toward its 2030 Vision, with plans to further expand into markets like the UK, Brazil, and South Africa by the end of 2025.
 Geely plans to add over 300 new sales and service outlets, aiming to reach 1,100+ channels globally.
 Their mission of creating a “smart mobility experience that exceeds user expectations” is reflected in their growing customer base, which now exceeds 17 million worldwide.